Firearms surrender aims to reduce number of guns in Derbyshire

 Main article content

-For those two weeks, anyone who owns or is in possession of a firearm of any type – be it a pistol, shotgun, rifle, air weapon or imitation – is invited to bring it in to us.
+From today (Thursday 12 May) until Sunday 29 May, anyone who owns or is in possession of a firearm of any type – be it a pistol, shotgun, rifle, air weapon or imitation – is invited to bring it in to us.

 The idea is to stop firearms from getting into the wrong hands and being used by offenders to commit crimes on our streets or anywhere else in the country.

-As well as urging people to hand over firearms they don’t legally hold, we also want people to hand in any antique weapons or legally-owned guns that licence holders no longer want or need.
+As well as urging people to hand over firearms they don’t legally hold, we also want people to hand in any antique weapons or legally owned guns that licence holders no longer want or need.

 And we want people to give us any replica or imitation weapons such as BB guns, so they can’t be used to commit crime.